dimasthoriq/automotive-image-classification-cnn/README.md

 I will provide both the notebook and python file, in case you would want to see the results directly from github page

-Data can be downloaded from this [Google Drive](https://drive.google.com/drive/folders/1LYAL9fDhhkJBuVRwMlMMpDDio-f613lx?usp=sharing) folder
+Data can be downloaded from this [Google Drive](https://drive.google.com/drive/folders/1LYAL9fDhhkJBuVRwMlMMpDDio-f613lx?usp=sharing) folder.
+Script structures were adapted and modified from this online [Udemy course](https://www.udemy.com/course/convolutional-neural-networks-for-image-classification/) by Valentyn Sichkar